Deans Trophy: History

 Lelean won the Deans Trophy in 2009 beating Nasinu Secondary School 30–8 in a brutal match at the National Stadium, Suva.
-Nasinu had a fast backline with future Wallabies winger Marika Koroibete and French centre Virimi Vakatawa but Lelean's halves pairing of Ratu Seci Nawalowalo and Serupepeli Vularika guiding Leleans massive forward pack gave them the dominance.
+In the Semi final they beat Ratu Navula College.
+In the quarter final Lelean overcame a tough Marist Brothers High School.
+In the final Nasinu had a fast backline with future Wallabies winger Marika Koroibete and French centre Virimi Vakatawa but Lelean's halves pairing of Ratu Seci Nawalowalo and Serupepeli Vularika guiding Leleans massive forward pack gave them the dominance.